m7mdGNo/football_analysis/readme.md

 - `src/`:
     - `utils/`: contains some helper functions.
     - `BaseModel.py`: contains the base class for all models.
+    - `CenterNet.py`: contains the class for detecting the ball from frame.
     - `cluster_package.py`: contains the class for clustering the detected players.
     - `detection_package.py`: contains the class for detecting the corners from frame.
     - `homography_package.py`: contains the class for estimating the homography of the field.